 |Did you know: New York is the only city outside of Nigeria that has an official Nigerian Independence Day parade.
 The Big Apple started its parade in 1991 and it’s still going strong.|

 Nigerians love to get the party started early – and October 1st is no different.
 In the morning, President Muhammadu Buhari addresses the nation from Aso Villa (the Presidential Palace) in Abuja to officially commence the celebrations.

 After that, the ceremonial raising of the national flag and rendition of ‘Arise O’ Compatriots’ is broadcast.
-This is followed by the cutting of the government’s Independence cake.
-The cake usually displays the colours of the Nigerian flag, the map of the country or its coat of arms.
+This is followed by the cutting of the government’s Independence day cake.
+The cake usually displays the colours of the Nigerian flag, map or coat of arms.